mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## Primal and Dual Warm Start
-Utilizing the `DcOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a "warm start".
+Utilizing the `DcOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a warm start.
 In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.

 ---